humanmade/altis-media/docs/asset-manager-framework.md

 1. Allow the media manager grid to display external items which are not attachments on the current site.
 2. Subsequently create a local attachment for an external item when it's selected for use.

 The design decision behind this is that allowing for external items to be browsed in the media manager is quite straight forward, but unless each item is associated with a local attachment then most of the rest of WordPress breaks when you go to use an item.

-Asset Manager Framework instead allows external media items to be browsed in the media library grid, but as soon as an item is selected for use (eg. to be inserted into a post or used as a featured image), an attachment is created for the media item, and this gets returned by the media manager.
+Asset Manager Framework instead allows external media items to be browsed in the media library grid, but as soon as an item is selected for use (e.g. to be inserted into a post or used as a featured image), an attachment is created for the media item, and this gets returned by the media manager.

-The actual media file does not get sideloaded into WordPress - it intentionally remains at its external URL.
-The correct external URL gets referred to as necessary, while a local object attachment is maintained that can be referenced and queried within WordPress.
+The actual media file does not get side loaded into WordPress - it intentionally remains at its external URL.
+The correct external
+URL gets referred to as necessary, while a local object attachment is maintained that can be referenced and queried within WordPress.

 ## Integration

 There are four steps needed to integrate a media provider using the Asset Manager Framework:

 1. Create a provider which extends the `AssetManagerFramework\Provider` class and implements its `get_id()`, `get_name()` and `request()` methods.
 2. Process the response from the external media provider by creating an array of `AssetManagerFramework\Media` objects (or objects that extend that class) and setting values on each according to the response data.
 3. Return a new `AssetManagerFramework\MediaResponse` object.
 The `MediaResponse` object takes a `MediaList` (with the array of `AssetManagerFramework\Media` objects as its first parameter), the total number of items available, and the number of items requested per page.
-2. Hook into the `amf/register_providers` action to register your provider for use.
+4. Hook into the `amf/register_providers` action to register your provider for use.

-Here's a basic example of a provider which supplies images from unsplash.com:
+Here's a basic example of a provider which supplies images from Unsplash:

 ```php
 use AssetManagerFramework\Image;